-A pesticide permit, legally referred to as an operator identification numbers, or Op-IDs, allows a CEQA-equivalent review of proposed agricultural and commercial* pesticide.
+A pesticide permit legally referred to as an operator identification number, or Op-IDs allows a CEQA-equivalent review of proposed agricultural and commercial* pesticide.
 Op-IDs are issued by our office to persons desiring to apply pesticides in agricultural areas (agricultural production, parks, golf courses, cemeteries, rights-of-way).
 Op-IDs are only issued to the property operator or their authorized representative.

 *Commercial use is determined by the label of the pesticide.
 Not all pesticide manufacturers give both home use and commercial rates on their labels.
 If you wish to purchase and use a pesticide that only has commercial use rates, you will be required to obtain an operator ID permit from the county before you can purchase that pesticide, even if you are making the application in private, personal use situations.